This Statement has been prepared in accordance to paragraph 22(2) of Schedule 19 of the UK Finance Act 2016 for financial year 2022.

 GRAIL’s approach towards its dealings with HMRC

-GRAIL seeks to remain transparent and to establish a constructive relationship with the HMRC.
-Additionally, we will proactively engage with the HMRC, in order to build trust and to reduce uncertainty and risk.
+GRAIL seeks to remain transparent and to establish a constructive relationship with HM Revenue & Customs (“HMRC”).
+Additionally, we will proactively engage with HMRC, in order to build trust and to reduce uncertainty and risk.
 GRAIL is cooperative and is committed to working collaboratively with all taxing authorities.